aspose-cells/Aspose.Cells-Doc-md/english/net/release-notes/release-notes-2023/aspose-cells-for-net-23-9-release-notes/_index.md

 ### **Adds Series.IsFiltered  property**

-Support to filter the series in the chart,true represents this series is filtered, and it will not be displayed on the chart.
+Support to filter the series in the chart.
+True represents this series is filtered, and it will not be displayed on the chart.

 ### **Adds CommentTitleType.Note and Reply enum type**